olipar/CourseProject/README.md

 *This is the final course project for **CS 410 - Text Retrieval & Mining** course at the University of Illinois at Urbana-Champaign.*

-The function of this tool is to scrape all the channel's an individual is subscribed to and acquire all kinds of promo codes, deals and discounts.
+The function of this tool is to scrape all the channels an individual is subscribed to and acquire all kinds of promo codes, deals and discounts.
 People spend a lot of time on Youtube watching all kinds of different videos and it can be hard to keep track of all the promotions, giveaways or discounts that they come across.
-Our tool will help them to identify the videos from the channel's they are subscribed too that containt promotions, discounts or promo codes.
+Our tool will help them to identify the videos from the channels they are subscribed too that contain promotions, discounts or promo codes.

 ## System Requirements